A Patch Three Pack

 We are smoke-kissed rib tips.

 We are elotes on the street.
-We are pirogis in a pot.
+We are pierogis in a pot.

 We are Curtis singing Hush now child.

-We are the Soul Train dance floor, the National Barn Dance, the Warehouse on a hot summer night.
+We are the Soul Train dance line, the National Barn Dance, the Warehouse on a hot summer night.

 We are the beach in the last days of summer, drawing every moment out.